owolfdev/supabase-auth-cookie-basic/README.md

 --

+todo:

+subscription seems to be working from useProfile. check the log: Change received! so these values need to be passed to download avatar I think to get the new avatar.

+--

 The rate limit on emails if you don't have a custom SMTP server set up is 4 emails per hour.
 That means that you will only be able to sign up 4 users per hour.

 Set up Custom SMTP to increase the rate: